akka/akka/akka-docs-new/src/main/paradox/guide/modules.md

 * How do I ensure migrating entities from a crashed system without losing state?
 * How do I ensure that an entity does not exist on multiple systems at the same time and hence kept consistent?

+### Cluster Singleton

+A common (in fact, a bit too common) use case in distributed systems is to have a single entity responsible for a given task which is shared among other members of the cluster and migrated if the host system fails.
+While this undeniably introduces a common bottleneck for the whole cluster that limits scaling, there are scenarios where the use of this pattern is unavoidable.
+Cluster singleton allows a cluster to elect an actor system which will host a particular actor while other systems can always access said service independently from where it is.

+The Singleton module can be used to solve these problems:

+* How do I ensure that only one instance is running of a service in the whole cluster?
+* How do I ensure that the service is up even if the system hosting it currently crashes or shut down during the process of scaling down?
+* How do I reach this instance from any member of the cluster assuming that it can migrate to other systems over time?

 ### Cluster Publish-Subscribe

 For coordination among systems it is often necessary to distribute messages to all, or one system of a set of